spacemeshos/go-spacemesh/STYLE.md

 golangci-lint has [various linters](https://golangci-lint.run/usage/linters/) available for use.
 The above linters are recommended as a base set, and we encourage teams to add any additional linters that make sense for their projects.

+We have a .golangci-lint configuration that we use for this project.
+Developers should use the configuration we use when linting their code for a contribution using `make lint`.